ojalaw/suport_MP3/README.md

 A number of different security considerations were taken into account when putting together this project.

+**Use of .env file**
+Important credentials including DATABASE_URL and SECRET_KEY are located within .env file which is subsequently in .gitignore file to ensure it remains secure.
+SECRET_KEY was initally located in __init__.py file, it has since been changed and moved to a more secure location in .env file.

+**Defensive Programming**
+Measures have been put in place throughout the site to prevent users from doing things they are not authorised to do.
+For example, A user who has not signed up to the site, cannot access any of the individual sports pages to add a post.
+This has been implemented using @login_required decorators.

 **Password Hashing**
 Passwords are not stored in plaintext in the database.
 Instead, they are hashed using the generate_password_hash function from Werkzeug.
 The hashing method specified is sha256, which is a cryptographic hash function.
 When checking if a provided password is correct, the check_password_hash function is used.
 This function hashes the input password and compares it to the stored hash to verify authenticity without ever exposing or comparing the plaintext passwords.